svalenzuela1/p4backend/README.md

 ## Project Description

-This project will be a quiz web application, where a user is able to login and take a multiple choice quiz.
+This project will be a quiz web application, where a user is able to login and take a multiple choice quiz or input the answers for quiz.
 As of Sunday 9/13, the application will have 4 models.
 Authentication, Quiz, Question, and, Answer Models.

 ## Time/Priority Matrix